cosmos/sdk-tutorials/academy/3-ibc/4-clients.md

 }
 ```

-The Tendermint `ClientState` contains all the information needed to verify a header.
-This includes properties which are applicable for all Tendermint clients, such as the corresponding chainID, the unbonding period of the chain, the latest height of the client, etc.
+The CometBFT `ClientState` contains all the information needed to verify a header.
+This includes properties which are applicable for all CometBFT clients, such as the corresponding chainID, the unbonding period of the chain, the latest height of the client, etc.

 `TrustingPeriod` determines the duration of the period since the latest timestamp during which the submitted headers are valid for upgrade.
 If a client is not updated within the `TrustingPeriod`, the client will expire.
 This does not mean the client is irrecoverable.
-However, recovery of an expired Tendermint client will require a [governance proposal](https://ibc.cosmos.network/main/ibc/proposals.html#preconditions) for each client which has expired.
+However, recovery of an expired CometBFT client will require a [governance proposal](https://ibc.cosmos.network/main/ibc/proposals.html#preconditions) for each client which has expired.
 If both clients on either side of a connection have expired, then a governance proposal will be required on each chain in order to revive each client.

 `TrustLevel` determines the portion of the validator set you want to have signing a header for it to be considered as valid.
-Tendermint defines this as 2/3, and the IBC Tendermint client inherits this property from Tendermint.
+CometBFT defines this as 2/3, and the IBC CometBFT client inherits this property from CometBFT.

 <HighlightBox type="note">

 Properties such as `TrustLevel` and `TrustingPeriod` can be customised, such that different clients on the same chain can have different security guarantees with different tradeoffs for efficiency of processing updates.
 <br/><br/>
-As stated before, `TrustLevel` is inherited from Tendermint and will be 2/3 for all Tendermint clients.
+As stated before, `TrustLevel` is inherited from CometBFT and will be 2/3 for all CometBFT clients.
 However, this could change for other client types.
 <br/><br/>
 It is recommended that `TrustingPeriod` should be set as 2/3 of the UnbondingPeriod.
 <br/><br/>